 Christopher Marlowe was an English playwright, poet, and translator.
-He was a widely known literary figure of the Elizabeth era.
+He also went by the name Kit Marlowe.
+He was a widely-known literary figure of the Elizabeth era.
 Marlowe remained the foremost dramatist in London before the literary success of William Shakespeare.
 Even Shakespeare was influenced by his use of blank verse in dramatic works.
 Marlowe’s use of blank verse form became the standard for the Elizabethan period.
+Marlowe’s plays, poems, and literary works are known for their controversial themes, in particular, towards the later part of his career.
+Marlowe’s atheism was a large reason why he faced troubles at the end of his life.

 About Christopher Marlowe

 At the age of 14, he attended The King’s School and was later awarded a scholarship to study at Corpus Christi College, Cambridge.
 He graduated from the college in 1584, gaining a Bachelor of Arts degree.
-He intended to continue on to receive his masters, but the university required the convincing of the Privy Council to finally award it to him in 1587.
-They declared any absences he might have occurred were due to his service to Queen Elizabeth I.
+He intended to continue on to receive his master’s degree, but the university required the convincing of the Privy Council to finally award it to him in 1587.
+They declared the frequent absences he had were due to his service to Queen Elizabeth I.

-It is still unclear today what it was that Marlowe was doing for his country, or what involvement he may have had with the intelligence service.
+It is still unclear today what it was that Marlowe was doing for his country or what involvement he may have had with the intelligence service in state affairs.
 It is possible that he held a job with the service, in some kind of capacity as a spy, but there is no convincing evidence one way or the other.

 - It was followed by the two-part, Tamburlaine the Great.
-This play was performed on stage and is part of the greatest era of Elizabethan theatre.
+This play was performed on the regular stage, was amongst the first English plays in blank verse, and is part of the greatest era of Elizabethan theatre.
+Both parts of Tamburlaine were published anonymously.

-- The last play which is attributed to Christopher Marlowe is The Massacre at Paris.
+- The last play which is attributed to Christopher Marlowe, is The Massacre at Paris.
+It was based on the events of the Saint Bartholomew’s Day Massacre of 1572.
 It was printed in 1594.
+The only surviving text of the play is a reconstruction of the memory of the original performance text.

 These were just a few of the plays that served to build Marlowe’s reputation as a master playwright.